 When it comes to survival, the less you compromise, the better you are.
 Mind you – don’t run out and get the most expensive knife you can find.

-And for the love of all things holy, don’t watch “The Hunted” then run out and buy a matching one thinking you’re going to be prepared for everything up to a zombie apocalypse.
+And for the love of all things holy, do not watch “The Hunted” then run out and buy a matching one thinking you’re going to be prepared for everything up to a zombie apocalypse.
 Keep in mind a few things when selecting your knife:

-Knife style – moving parts are weak, and breakable, parts.
+Knife style – moving parts are weak and breakable.

-Blade material – harder metal is tougher to sharpen, but holds an edge longer.
+Blade material – harder metal is tougher to sharpen but holds an edge longer (aka edge retention).
 On the other hand, a softer metal sharpens easier and finer but requires attention more often.

 Overall length – longer is heavier, but heavier works better.
 Longer also means you need to pay more attention to the balance.

 Blade tang – how much of the blade goes into the handle.
 Less tang, more likely for breakage.
-Don’t settle for less than full tang.
+Don’t settle for less than a full tang knife.
 Extended tang is best.

-Blade point – the design of the end of the knife will determine how much leverage you will have.
+Blade point – the design of the end of the knife will determine how much leverage you’ll have.